 6 When Jesus saw him lying there, and knew that he already had been in that condition a long time, He said to him, “Do you want to be made well?”
 7 The sick man answered Him, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me.”
 8 Jesus said to him, “Rise, take up your bed and walk.”
 9 And immediately the man was made well, took up his bed, and walked.
 And that day was the Sabbath.

 6 When Jesus saw him lying there, and knew that he already had been in that condition a long time,

 Jesus already knew the condition of this infirmed man.

 He said to him, “Do you want to be made well?”

 By this question Jesus called attention to who could heal this man.
-The question is meant to elicit this man’s hopeless condition to demonstrate that only the Messiah could heal him.
+The question is meant to elicit this man’s hopeless condition in order to demonstrate that only the Messiah could heal him.

 7 The sick man answered Him,

 The paralyzed man failed to grasp what Jesus said.